hackerfactor/SEAL/FORMATS.md

 Archive formats, including ZIP, RAR, and TAR support a comment field that spans the entire archive.
 This may include the SEAL record (`<seal ... />`).
 This includes open document formats like docx, pptx, and xlsx.

 The SEAL signature should span the entire archive.
 Individual files within the archive may have their own signatures that only span the scope of each individual file.

-## XML, HTML, SVG
-XML-based formats, including HTML and SVG, can include a SEAL tag.
-The tag must be self-closing (i.e., beginning with `<seal` and ending with `/>`).

-NOTE: OpenDocument files use a zip archive with XML-based contents (files in the zip archive).
-A SEAL record inside any of the XML-based contents only covers that single file and not the entire zip archive.

 ## Email
 SEAL does not support email because the headers and attachments may be re-ordered.
 Use DKIM instead.